Sunday Streets making sanctuary cities for the rich?

 Active and Diverse Urban Lifestyle Enthusiast

-September 16, 2008 by christy
+September 16, 2008

 Tonight I participated in a ‘cardio go-go’ class.
 Really hard being sexy with cheap, shedding boa, sweaty gym clothes, and oh yeah, the whole rest of the gym behind us just staring.
 Learned some hot-ass moves though….